executors/executors/wording.md

 `static_thread_pool` is a statically-sized thread pool which may be explicitly grown via thread attachment.
 The `static_thread_pool` is expected to be created with the use case clearly in mind with the number of threads known by the creator.
-Common patterns for deciding on correctly sizing a thread pool exist.
-As a result, no default constructor is considered correct for arbitrary use cases.
-Additionally, `static_thread_pool` does not support any form of automatic resizing.
+As a result, no default constructor is considered correct for arbitrary use cases and `static_thread_pool` does not support any form of automatic resizing.

 `static_thread_pool` presents an effectively unbounded input queue and the execution functions of `static_thread_pool`'s associated executors do not block on this input queue.